MCP Server

 CONSENSUS_AGENT_IDmcp-agentAgent identity for consensus operations

-MCP tools (29 total)
+MCP tools (31 total)

-The server registers tools across six categories:
+The standalone server (via npx @consensus-tools/mcp) registers 31 tools across six areas.

 Evaluate agent actions against policies before execution.